wiseman-timelord/Cpp-Vulkan-Agi/README.md

 # QwenVulkanAgi
 Project Status: Alpha; under development.
-Developing offline.
+Developing offline, when there is a release, then there will be part working alpha with gradio interface working.
 It does not work yet....

 ### Current Work
 - New script ".\data\config_temporary.py" for all global variables.
 Rename ".\data\config_general.json" to ".\data\config_persistent.json" in all files.